-Stereotype promoting language (INCORRECT) Alternative language (PREFERRED)

-Prostitute [] Sex worker or trafficked victim, depending on the context

-Provider / Breadwinner Employed or earning

-Provocative clothing / dress Clothing / dress

-Ravished (e.g., she was "ravished" by him) Sexually harassed / assaulted or raped

-Seductress Woman

-Sex change Sex reassignment or gender transition

-Slut Woman

-Spinster Unmarried woman

-Survivor or Victim?
+Stereotype promoting language (INCORRECT) Alternative language (PREFERRED) Ladylike Use a gender neutral description of behaviour or characteristics (e.g., amusing or assertive) Layabout / Shirker Unemployed Marriageable age A woman who has attained the legal age required to marry Mistress Woman with whom a man has had romantic or sexual relations outside of marriage Prostitute Sex worker Provider / Breadwinner Employed or earning Provocative clothing / dress Clothing / dress Ravished (e.g., she was "ravished" by him) Sexually harassed / assaulted or raped Seductress Woman Sex change Sex reassignment or gender transition Slut Woman Spinster Unmarried woman Survivor or Victim?
 An individual who has been affected by sexual violence may identify themselves as either a "survivor" or "victim".
 Both terms are applicable unless the individual has expressed a preference, in which case the individual's preference should be respected.

-Transsexual Transgender

-Transvestite Cross-dresser

-Unwed Mother Mother

-Violated (e.g., he violated her) Sexually harassed / assaulted or raped
+Transsexual Transgender Transvestite Cross-dresser Unwed Mother Mother Violated (e.g., he violated her) Sexually harassed / assaulted or raped Whore Woman Woman of loose morals / easy virtue / promiscuous woman / wanton woman Woman

-Whore Woman

-Unless required in the context of The Immoral Traffic (Prevention) Act, 1956 or any other legislation.
+^{}Unless required in the context of The Immoral Traffic (Prevention) Act, 1956 or any other legislation.
 Clarification added on 22 August 2023.